 The best restaurants to eat out in Kathmandu

-Over the past 3 years restaurants in Kathmandu’s culinary scene have improved dramatically.
-Previously I’ve not written much about them as they would come and go every year.
+Over the past 4 years restaurants in Kathmandu’s culinary scene have improved dramatically.
+Previously I’ve not written much about them as they would come and close up every year.
 The chefs would often leave to the middle east or to another restaurant.
 And to be frank, the standards were not always the best.

 When electricity black outs stopped in 2016 both refrigeration and restaurants started to improve.
 Favorite restaurants upgraded their kitchens, improved cooking methods and a new breed of restaurants created by chefs trained both at home and overseas started to open.

 Just like in my guidebook reviews every restaurant here was visited anonymously and independently.
 There are zero free or sponsored meals.
 I paid for every meal myself just like you, so we can all get an honest idea of what it’s really like.

 The Best Restaurants in Kathmandu 2019 Awards are given per category based on a winner and a runner-up (last years awardees may also get a small mention). .
 For larger listings see my list of restaurants in Kathmandu.

 There are many good budget restaurants and cafes in Kathmandu.
 The trick is to avoid bad hygiene, eat where there are many people and avoid side of the road “street food”.
 These simple precautions will help you avoid problems and enjoy some great food.

 Merhabha Turkish Restaurant